esmero/archipelago-deployment/docs/upgradeFromD8toD9.md

 ### Step 1:

-Navigate to your current `archipelago-deployment-live` repo folder and open up the file `permissions` for some of your most protected Drupal files.
+Navigate to your current `archipelago-deployment` repo folder and open up the file `permissions` for some of your most protected Drupal files.

 ```Shell
 sudo chmod 777 web/sites/default